Job market status

 Background

 My empirical prowess stems from my economics education.
 After the two-year Masters of Science in Economics program at the Universität Hamburg, I began a PhD at the Graduate School of Economics, Finance, and Management in Frankfurt.
 My first two years were coursework, including advanced econometrics, time series analysis, and Bayesian inference.
+My research focus was on heterogeneous agents and their labor market outcomes.
+I have also noticed that my general economics training has tuned me into considering unintended consequences, incentives, and marginal benefits in a way that is often unique and useful in a business context.

 I also have professional experience with Statista as a researcher for the Editorial Research Intelligence Department.
 We researched and prepared domain-specific dossiers on topics from the effects of the George Floyd killing to the cost of European monarchies.
 Upon joining the team, my writing reduced the turnaround for the drafting phase by over half, with fewer revision requests from the editorial team.